-Essays earning a score of 6 adequately analyze the strategies Barry uses to communicate his fascination with the river.
+Essays earning a score of 6 adequately analyze the strategies used in the article to satirize how products are marketed to consumers.
 These essays may refer to the passage explicitly or implicitly.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 analyze the strategies Barry uses to communicate his fascination with the river but do so unevenly, inconsistently, or insufficiently.
+5 Essays earning a score of 5 analyze the strategies used in the article to satirize how products are marketed to consumers but do so unevenly, inconsistently, or insufficiently.
 The writing may contain lapses in diction or syntax, but it usually conveys the writer's ideas.